Football in Lesotho: Stadium and technical centre

-In the 1980s, the "National Stadium" (Setsoto Stadium) was built in the capital Maseru.
+In the 1980s, the "Setsoto Stadium" was built in the capital Maseru.
 The project was originally directed and funded by North Korea.
 Under pressure from the South African government, the North Koreans had to leave the country.
-The stadium was finished under a different direction.
 In 2002, the new Setsoto Stadium was inaugurated by then FIFA President Sepp Blatter.
 Setsoto is the Sesotho word for "The Wonderful" or "The Amazement".
-The stadium holds, after a conversion, 20,000 spectators.
-At the same time, Maseru's "technical centre" was the Bambatha Tsita Sports Arena, which has a football school, a fitness center and two saunas.
-The cost of the Sports Arena was about $800,000, of which FIFA took over as paid $400,000 as part of the Goal project.
+Maseru's "technical centre" was the Bambatha Tsita Sports Arena, which has a football school, a fitness center and two saunas.
+The cost of the Sports Arena was about $800,000, of which FIFA took over and paid $400,000 as part of the Goal project.

-Other football fields in Lesotho are often very simple, so there are no spectator stands there.
+Other football fields in Lesotho are often very simple, with no spectator stands.